xpring-eng/Xpring-JS/README.md

 main.xrp.xpring.io:50051
 ```

-If you are using Xpring-JS from within a browser, use the following addresses to boostrap your application:
+If you are using Xpring-JS from within a browser, use the following addresses to bootstrap your application:
 ```
 #Testnet
 https://envoy.test.xrp.xpring.io